-Since its construction until 1980, almost all the inhabitants of the city have been buried there and you can find tombs of famous figures such as Goffredo Mameli, Trilussa, Giuseppe Ungaretti, Grazia Deledda, Sibilla Aleramo, Giacomo Balla, Ettore Petrolini, Alberto Moravia, Gianni Rodari, Eduardo De Filippo, Vittorio Gassman, Nino Manfredi, Vittorio De Sica, Alberto Sordi.
+Since its construction, until 1980, almost all the inhabitants of the city have been buried here and you can find tombs of famous people such as Goffredo Mameli, Trilussa, Giuseppe Ungaretti, Grazia Deledda, Sibilla Aleramo, Giacomo Balla, Ettore Petrolini, Alberto Moravia, Gianni Rodari, Eduardo De Filippo, Vittorio Gassman, Nino Manfredi, Vittorio De Sica, and Alberto Sordi.

-Place of rare memories, with its countless historical and artistic treasures, the old cemetery emanates a fascination equal to Monmartre in Paris or Highgate in London.
+A place of rare memories, with its countless historical and artistic testimonies, the ancient cemetery exudes a charm equal to that of Montmartre in Paris or Highgate in London.

 From 1 October to 31 March open every day 7:30am-5pm